sverrli/capstone/README.md

 no longer offer the same services as before.

 My task now is preparing the data set for further analysis, and preprocessing it for machine learning.
+Since pricing data itself will vary from company to company, and depend on the number of shares issued, one way to normalize the data will be to look at percentage change in the prices.
+I will use these percentage changes as my features determining the labels: buy, sell or hold.
+The hypothesis is that some positive percentage change in price over a given period of time will indicate a buy, and a negative change indicates a sell.
+Choosing the appropriate time period and acceptable percentage change is important, as we do not want to "buy high and sell low", but if we have a fairly short time period and a modest price change, it seems plausible this could give us an edge.

 I will visualize some stocks prices to look at different companies and trends in general, and see if we can learn something from looking at specific sectors or companies over time.